madhumitha01/Python-Full-Course/06-Variables-and-Data-Types/Tutorial.md

 ## 5. Mapped data: dict

 **dict:** A dictionary is an unordered collection of data containing a key:value pair.
 The key:value pairs are enclosed within curly brackets.

-Dictionaries are immutable.
+Dictionaries are mutable.
+- Dictionary keys must be immutable and hashable.
+- Dictionary values are mutable.

 **Example:**